 [Section 11G inserted by No. 22 of 2005 s.
 20.]

 11H.
-Notice of employment to be given and effect of the notice
+Child employed with s.
+11G approval, parent to notify Minister of etc.

 (1) Where a child is employed in accordance with an approval under section 11G, a parent of the child must give notice to the Minister as soon as is practicable after the employment starts.

 (2) If a child in respect of whom notice has been given under subsection (1) ceases to be employed in accordance with an approval under section 11G, a parent of the child must give notice to the Minister of the cessation as soon as is practicable after it occurs.